visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/README.md

 CASPER V1 Salience
 https://saliency.tuebingen.ai/results.html

+# If this work is used in academic research, please cite
+Heaton, R. F., Buetti, S., Lleras, A., & Hummel, J. E. (2021).
+Visual salience maps based on V1 blob cells.
+62nd Annual Meeting of the Psychonomic Society.
+Heaton, R. F., Hummel, J. E., Lleras, A., & Buetti, S. (2023).
+Cortical Magnification, Not Summary Statistics, Explains Information Loss in Peripheral Vision.
+31st Annual meeting of the Object Perception, Attention, and Memory conference.

 # This code dynamically links Pillow which requires the following information to be included in any redistributions or uses:
 The Python Imaging Library (PIL) is
    Copyright © 1997-2011 by Secret Labs AB